Prometheus Client

 .

-If everything works, we should be able to use a web browser to go to http://localhost:8080/metrics
+If everything works, we should be able to use a web browser and go to http://localhost:8080/metrics

 The following steps have been tested on Ubuntu 18.04 running inside the Windows Subsystem for Linux.
 Essentially, you need to download the prometheus binaries for your environment and start the server with our sample configuration located at